OpenEvalProject/evals/manuscripts/elife-15537/v2/manuscript.md

 We measured the fluorescence decays of the 2AP-containing DNA duplexes TP13 and TP1 in the absence and presence of Mos1 transposase (Figure 3c,d).
 In the absence of transposase, 90% of the 2AP population of TP13 has the shortest lifetime (τ1=30ps), indicating a tightly stacked duplex structure.
 Upon addition of Mos1 transposase, the decay parameters are essentially unchanged showing that the local duplex structure is unaffected, confirming the steady-state fluorescence results.
 TP1 fluorescence decay, in the absence of protein, is also dominated by the shortest lifetime, stacked component (76%, τ1= 50 ps, Figure 3d), with only 6% of the population in the unstacked state (τ4 = 7.5 ns).
 (The differences in the decay parameters between TP13 and TP1 are consistent with a less tightly stacked environment in the latter, where 2AP is unpaired).
 However, upon addition of transposase to TP1, the decay parameters change markedly (Figure 3d).
 Most notably, there is a large transfer of population from the highly stacked state (τ1 = 80 ps) to the unstacked, unquenched state (τ4 9.7 ns); the population of the former falls to 38% and that of the latter increases concomitantly to 31%.
 This clearly confirms that, in solution, 2AP at the position of the target adenine A1 in the Mos1 STC experiences base-flipping into an extra-helical environment.
 Moreover, flipping of this 2AP is dynamic: a number of conformational states are sampled, including base-flipped and base-stacked environments.

-## Transposase residues stabilise the distorted target DNA backbone
+### Transposase residues stabilise the distorted target DNA backbone

-Base flipping of each A
+Base flipping of each A1 severely distorts the surrounding target DNA.
+Side-chain atoms of transposase residues R186, K190 and W159 stabilise these distortions (Figure 4a) by forming salt bridges or hydrogen bonds with the A1 and G2 phosphates.
+The DNA backbone rotations bring the G2 phosphates on both target DNA strands within 6.7 Å of each other and close to the guanidinium group of R186 in subunit A (R186A); each NηH2 group hydrogen bonds with a G2 phosphate oxygen on one strand (Figure 4a).
+In both subunits, the K190 side-chain NζH2 forms a salt bridge with the other G2 phosphate oxygen on one strand.
+Furthermore, the W159 indole N1H interacts with an A1 phosphate oxygen.
+Additionally, the NηH2 group of R186B (which has a different conformation to R186A) interacts with the other A1 phosphate oxygen on the top strand (black, Figure 4a).
+The NζH2 of K190 is 5.2 Å from the W159 indole ring and forms a cation-π stack, further enhancing stability.
+Together these extensive transposase–DNA backbone phosphate interactions stabilise the distorted conformation of the strand transfer product.

 ![Figure 4.](https://cdn.elifesciences.org/articles/15537/elife-15537-fig4-v2.jpg)

 **Figure 4.:** (a) Target DNA phosphate interactions with catalytic domain residues.
 The side-chains of R186, W159 and K190 can form hydrogen bonds (dotted lines) with backbone phosphate oxygens of A1 and G2 (distances in Å). (b) Schematic of the in vitro Mos1 strand transfer assay.
 Integration of the 28 nt TS into the top target strand, yields a 68 nt product, whereas integration into the bottom strand gives a 40 nt product. (c) Denaturing PAGE of the strand transfer reaction products.
 Lanes 1 and 12 contain markers; lanes 2 and 13, reactions without transposase; lanes 3 and 14, reactions without target DNA.
-(Integration occurs at the two TA dinucleotides in the IR sequence). (d) Quantification of the 40 nt and 68 nt products (as a percentage of total DNA) for each mutant transposase; error bars represent the standard deviation and were calculated from 3 experiments.DOI: http://dx.doi.org/10.7554/eLife.15537.013
+(Integration occurs at the two TA dinucleotides in the IR sequence). (d) Quantification of the 40 nt and 68 nt products (as a percentage of total DNA) for each mutant transposase; error bars represent the standard deviation and were calculated from 3 experiments.

-## Residues that stabilise the transposition product are required for strand transfer in vitro
+### Residues that stabilise the transposition product are required for strand transfer in vitro

-Consistent with the structural roles of W159, R186, F187 and K190 in the STC, individual substitution of each of these residues with alanine severely reduced the in vitro strand transfer activity of transposase (
+Consistent with the structural roles of W159, R186, F187 and K190 in the STC, individual substitution of each of these residues with alanine severely reduced the in vitro strand transfer activity of transposase (Figure 4b).
+We detected <0.03% integration of fluorescently labelled Mos1 IR DNA into a target DNA duplex with a sole TA, using transposases containing the mutation W159A, R186A, K190A or F187A (Figure 4c,d).
+By contrast, the F187W substitution resulted in 9.5% strand transfer, compared to 9.1% with T216A Mos1 transposase.
+Thus, an indole ring, like a phenyl ring, can occupy the space vacated by the flipped A1 base and stabilise the strand transfer product by stacking with the G2 base.
+The individual substitutions W159A, K190A or F187A also reduced the in vitro transposition efficiency to <20% that of T216A Mos1 transposase (Figure 5).

 ![Figure 5.](https://cdn.elifesciences.org/articles/15537/elife-15537-fig5-v2.jpg)

 **Figure 5.:** Efficiencies of an in vitro Mos1 hop assay, performed using Mos1 transposase mutants and donor plasmids containing a kanamycin resistance gene flanked by Mos1 inverted repeats, as described previously (Trubitsyna et al., 2014).
 Excision of the IR-flanked gene from a circular plasmid by transposase, and its integration into a supercoiled target plasmid, results in transfer of the kanamycin resistance to the target plasmid.
 Each mutant transposase also contained the mutation T216A, which allows soluble protein expression.
 Sequencing of the transposition products revealed that each mutant transposases retained faithful integration at TA sites.
-Error bars represent the standard deviation, calculated from three repeats of two experiments.DOI: http://dx.doi.org/10.7554/eLife.15537.014
+Error bars represent the standard deviation, calculated from three repeats of two experiments.

-To test if W159, R186, F187 and K190 are also required for transposon excision, we performed a plasmid-based transposon cleavage assay (
+To test if W159, R186, F187 and K190 are also required for transposon excision, we performed a plasmid-based transposon cleavage assay (Figure 6a).
+Transposon excision, and concomitant plasmid backbone release, was not affected by the transposase mutations R186A, F187A, F187W, K190A, F161A or F161W (Figure 6b,c).
+However, the W159A mutant transposase excised only 3.9% of the plasmid after 24 hr, compared to 55.6% for the T216A transposase.
+Thus, Mos1 transposase residues F187, R186 and K190 are required for target DNA integration, but are not essential for earlier cleavage steps, whereas W159 is required for both excision and strand transfer.

 ![Figure 6.](https://cdn.elifesciences.org/articles/15537/elife-15537-fig6-v2.jpg)

 **Figure 6.:** (a) Schematic of the in vitro plasmid-based Mos1 cleavage assay. (b) Agarose gel showing the products of plasmid-based transposon cleavage assays, for each mutant transposase (Tnp) after 2 hr and 24 hr.
 Control experiments show linearization of the plasmid with Sac1 (lane 2), excision of the transposon by Xba1 digestion (lane 3) and reaction with no transposase (lane 4). (c) Quantification of the transposon and plasmid backbone released (as a percentage of total DNA) after 2 hr and 24 hr.
-Error bars represent the standard deviation calculated from 2 experiments.DOI: http://dx.doi.org/10.7554/eLife.15537.015
+Error bars represent the standard deviation calculated from 2 experiments.

-## Target DNA stabilising amino acids are conserved in mariner transposases
+### Target DNA stabilising amino acids are conserved in mariner transposases

-Alignment of the Mos1 transposase sequence, with other mariner and Tc1-like transposases (
+Alignment of the Mos1 transposase sequence, with other mariner and Tc1-like transposases (Figure 7), reveals that K190 and W159, which form a cation-π stack and interact with target DNA phosphates, are strictly conserved among mariner transposases.
+Despite the crucial role of Mos1 R186 for strand transfer in vitro, this residue is not conserved in all mariner transposases.
+However, the aromatic nature of F187 is conserved as either F or H in most other mariner transposases.
+Thus, many of the target-stabilising interactions observed in the Mos1 STC may also exist in other mariner transposases.

 ![Figure 7.](https://cdn.elifesciences.org/articles/15537/elife-15537-fig7-v2.jpg)

 **Figure 7.:** The secondary structure elements of Mos1 transposase in the Mos1 STC are shown above the alignment.
 A red star below the alignment denotes the position of each of the catalytic acidic residues of the DDE/D triad.
 The third residue of this triad is typically D in the mariner sub-family and E in the Tc sub-family.
 The key residues involved in target DNA stabilisation in the Mos1 STC are highlighted in blue and marked by a blue dot.
-The figure was created with ESPript 3.0 (http://espript.ibcp.fr/ESPript/cgi-bin/ESPript.cgi).DOI: http://dx.doi.org/10.7554/eLife.15537.016
+The figure was created with ESPript 3.0 (http://espript.ibcp.fr/ESPript/cgi-bin/ESPript.cgi).

 The Tc1-like sequences have a conserved lysine at the position equivalent to W159 in Mos1 and there are two, proximal conserved tryptophans – aligned with Mos1 residues 149 and 194 – which could fulfil the role of W159 in Mos1 (Figure 7).
 Furthermore, the Tc1-like transposases contain either K or R one amino acid upstream of R186 in Mos1, followed by an aromatic residue: F, H or Y. These residue pairs could stabilise target DNA in a similar way to R186 and F187 in Mos1.
 Thus, there may be common features in the target DNA integration mechanisms of the two branches of the mariner/Tc1 family.

-## Transposase recognises the flipped target adenines via base-specific interactions
+### Transposase recognises the flipped target adenines via base-specific interactions

 The target-stabilising interactions described above are non-specific.
-In contrast, in the flipped conformation, the Watson-Crick face of each unpaired A
+In contrast, in the flipped conformation, the Watson-Crick face of each unpaired A1 base makes two adenine-specific hydrogen bonds with V214 backbone atoms (Figure 8a): the exocyclic 6-amine interacts with the carbonyl oxygen, and N1 interacts with the backbone amide.

 ![Figure 8.](https://cdn.elifesciences.org/articles/15537/elife-15537-fig8-v2.jpg)

 **Figure 8.:** (a) Close up view of one of the flipped target adenines in the Mos1 STC crystal structure showing the hydrogen bond interactions (dotted cyan lines, distance in Å) with the V214 backbone atoms and the 2 and 6 positions of the adenine ring.
 The simulated annealing composite omit 2Fo-Fc electron density map (grey mesh) is contoured at 1.2σ. (b) Chemical structures and base-pairing of adenine, A, and its analogues 2-aminopurine, P, and 2,6-diaminopurine, D, with thymine, T or 2-thio-thymine, S. A steric clash between the 2-thio group of S and the 2-amino group of D tilts the bases relative to each other, and thus only one H-bond forms. (c) Denaturing PAGE of the products of strand transfer reactions with target DNA containing adenine and/or thymine analogues, as indicated above lanes 4 to 11. (d) Quantification of the 40 nt and 68 nt strand transfer products for each target DNA duplex, as a percentage of total DNA.
-Error bars represent the standard deviation, calculated from 2 experiments.DOI: http://dx.doi.org/10.7554/eLife.15537.017
+Error bars represent the standard deviation, calculated from 2 experiments.

 To test if these adenine-specific hydrogen bonds are important for transposon integration specifically at a TA, we performed in vitro strand transfer assays with 2AP-containing target DNA.
 The arrangement of H-bond donors differs between adenine and 2AP (Figure 8b).
 Therefore, by replacing each A1 with 2AP we expect to lose the H-bond between the A1 6-amino and V214 CO, and introduce a steric clash between the 2-amino of 2AP and T213 Cα.
 Since 2AP, like adenine, can make two hydrogen bonds in a base pair with thymine (Figure 8b), replacing A1 with 2AP is unlikely to alter the stability and bendability of duplex target DNA.